pertusa/onset-bands/README.md

 # Music note onset detection using one-semitone filterbanks

-This is the method described in the following works:
+This is the onset detection method described in these publications:

 ```
 "Note onset detection using one semitone filter-bank for MIREX 2009",